Why does Australia need a Human Rights Act?

 Together, we can make Australia a place where human rights are protected, where people can challenge human rights abuses, and where there is justice for those whose rights are abused.

-Join the campaign and call for a federal Human Rights Act so the government is forced to put human rights first:
+Join us in calling for a national Human Rights Act so the government is forced to put human rights first: